Volunteer Position Descriptions

 – Read the following:

-“We are so happy to have you share our 26th year with us!
-You are welcome to attend any classes during the festival and we would like to bring your attention to the Creative Music classes and the young Composers Program final concert on Saturday night in room 409 to hear music by some of Edmonton’s developing composers.
-We also encourage you to attend the Gala concert next Friday, Nov.
-29, to hear highlights from this weekend’s festival.
+“We are delighted to have you share our 27th year with us!
+You are welcome to attend any classes during the festival and we would like to encourage you to attend the Creative Music classes and Young Composers Program final concert on Saturday night, Nov.
+21st, to hear music by some of Edmonton’s developing composers.

 Then give the general announcements: